VOLUNTEER

 Special Events

-Contribute to successful zoo events by providing directions and event information, engaging with guests, assisting children with arts and crafts, and more.
-All Zoo Ambassadors are required to do at least two shifts for special events.
+Help create memorable experiences at zoo events by providing directions, engaging with guests, assisting with crafts, and more.
+Zoo Ambassadors are required to participate in at least two special events annually.

 Zoomazium